 Triangle Bird Count SciStarter page: https://scistarter.com/project/18979-Triangle-Bird-Count

 This section details the fields on the TriBC Route Data Form sheets.
-Record all data on these sheets, up to 4 sites per sheet.
-Use as many sheets as are required for your route, but do not include sites from more than one route on the same sheet.
+Record all data on these sheets (only one site per sheet).
+Use as many sheets as are required for your route, but do not include multiple sites on one sheet.

 Record the Route Number and Primary Observer name on each sheet, and names of Others Present on the route’s first sheet.